grof/GettingAndCleaningData/CodeBook.md

  * 'test/subject_test.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

 ### Source data structure
 David Hood, one of the community TAs, produce the following diagram that clearly depicts how the various files are related.
-I added some numbering to relate to the transformation steps described next.

 ![File Structure](/images/Slide2.png)